 COSMIC user environment develops new panel written in Rust

-• Preparations are underway to integrate support for high dynamic range (HDR) screens and color controls (for example, it is planned to add support for ICC color profiles).
-Development is still in its infancy and is in sync with the overall work to provide HDR support and color management tools for Linux.
+• Preparations are underway to integrate support for high dynamic range (HDR) displays and color management tools (for example, support for ICC color profiles is planned).
+Development is still in the early stages and is being synchronized with the overall work to provide HDR support and color management tools for Linux.

-• Added support for output with 10 bits per channel color representation to cosmic-comp composite server.
+• Into composite server cosmic-comp added support for output with 10-bit per channel color representation.

 • The iced GUI library is working on supporting tools for people with disabilities.
 Experimental integration with the AccessKit library has been carried out and the ability to use Orca screen readers has been added.